 Foley bulb Insertion

-This is where our doctor inserts a tube into your cervix.
+This is where our doctor inserts a tube up the birth canal into your cervix.

 We then fill a balloon at the end of the tube with water, which slowly stretches open your cervix.